Seattle Jewish Federation shooting: Victims

 Five of the women were taken to Harborview Medical Center, where three were initially listed in critical condition and two in satisfactory condition, with one of the victims 17 weeks pregnant.

-Pamela Waechter, the 58-year-old director of the Federation's annual fundraising campaign, was the only fatality in the shooting.
+Pamela Waechter, the 58-year-old director of the Federation's annual fundraising campaign, was the sole fatality in the shooting.
 She was described as a long-time volunteer for various social service organizations and as the mother of two adult children.
 Waechter was shot first in the chest and then in the head while she was fleeing.

 Christina Rexroad, a 29-year-old bookkeeper for the Federation and resident of Everett, Washington and Cheryl Stumbo, the Federation's 43-year-old director of marketing and communications, were shot in the abdomen and critically wounded.
 Layla Bush, a 23-year-old office manager and receptionist, was shot in the shoulder and abdomen, the bullet lodging next to her spine.
 According to her physician, the bullets damaged Bush's "liver, stomach, pancreas, left kidney and 'bruised' her heart" and would have killed her had one of the bullets struck her a half inch to the right.
 Bush was released from the hospital in September 2006, has a bullet lodged in her spine and at discharge was unable to walk.

 35-year-old Carol Goldman was shot in the knee and elbow.
 The sixth victim was Dayna Klein, a 37-year-old pregnant woman responsible for development and major gifts to the organization.

 Tammy Kaiser, a 33-year-old adult education director for the Federation was briefly hospitalized for injuries she received after dropping from a second-story window to escape the shooter.
 Kaiser and her daughter, Mia (who was 10 at the time of the shooting) later published a young adult fiction book, Diameter of the Bullet, based on the event.

-Shooter
+Perpetrator

 The shooter, Naveed Afzal Haq, born September 23, 1975, was an American of Pakistani descent living in Pasco, Washington.
 Although Haq identified himself as "a Muslim American" during the shooting, it appears that he "was rarely seen at a local mosque for more than 10 years" before the shooting, and even converted to Christianity the previous year.
 He was baptized in December 2005 at the evangelical Word of Faith Center in Kennewick, but stopped attending church meetings a few months after his baptism.
 He appeared at his family's mosque two weeks before the shooting.
-In 1998 he graduated from the Rensselaer Polytechnic Institute with a biology degree, after that he attended the University of Pennsylvania’s school of dentistry but dropped out because of trauncy, and in 2004 he started attending Washington State University and got an electrical engineering degree, after which he started working at Lowes.
+In 1998 he graduated from the Rensselaer Polytechnic Institute with a biology degree, after that he attended the University of Pennsylvania’s school of dentistry but dropped out because of truancy, and in 2004 he started attending Washington State University and got an electrical engineering degree, after which he started working at Lowes.
 At the time of the attack, he was facing charges for exposing himself at a mall.